openaudioserver/open-audio-server/API.md

       success: <boolean>
     }

-`audioInfos` array is an array of file paths.
+`audioInfos` is an array of fully-qualified file paths to the requested song(s).

 [Top of page](#index)